PensionMath

 New York's public pension has six tiers based on hire date.
 Tier 6 members hired after 2012 work under dramatically different terms than older members.
 Here is the full breakdown.

-New York State and Local Retirement System (NYSLRS) serves over 650,000 active members and 500,000 retirees and beneficiaries, making it one of the largest public pension systems in the country.
+New York State and Local Retirement System (NYSLRS) serves over 650,000 active members and 500,000 retirees and beneficiaries.
+It is the third-largest public pension fund in the United States.
 The system has six membership tiers based on hire date, and the differences between them are dramatic.
 Tier 6 members hired after April 1, 2012 work under significantly less generous terms than Tier 1 members hired before July 1, 1973.

 The six tiers